-Washgate is an important recreational asset for all users.
+Washgate is an important recreational asset for all users and has had a long history relating to motorcycle trials.
 The route leads to a convergence of rights of way at the River Dove and for access to open country.

 An exemption is provided to the traffic regulation order for recognised invalid carriages as defined in the Use of Invalid Carriages on Highways Regulations 1988.